rehive/docs/source/includes/_accounts.md

 }
 ```

-Get the balance of either the current active currency or a specific currency/account.
+Retrieve the balance of either the current active currency or a specific currency/account.

 ### Endpoint